joeshirey/JSRepoAnalysis/README.md

 The tool operates through a series of orchestrated steps:

 1.  **File Ingestion**: The `main.py` script parses user arguments to gather a list of files to process from the specified source (local path, directory, or CSV).
-For remote files, it efficiently clones or updates the source repositories.
+When processing a CSV, it efficiently deduplicates URLs to ensure each file is analyzed only once.
+For remote files, it clones or updates the source repositories.
 2.  **Parallel Processing**: A thread pool is used to process multiple files in parallel, significantly speeding up analysis of large projects.
 3.  **Code & Git Analysis**: For each file, the `CodeProcessor` extracts key metadata, including Git history and the raw code content.
 4.  **External API Analysis**: The `CodeProcessor` sends the code and its metadata to a dedicated external analysis API.
 This API performs two key functions: